Meet the UDN Helpdesk Team

 Meet the Team

-Paul Mazur (he/him) is a Project Manager for the Undiagnosed Diseases Network (UDN).
+Paul Mazur (he/him) is a Project Manager for the UDN DMCC.
 He brings proficiency in operations, expertise in communications, and project management to the UDN while serving the undiagnosed community to end the diagnostic and therapeutic odyssey.
 He does his job because it makes him feel more human.
 It provides him with an incredible window into the human spirit.
 The UDN allows him to work with others to end the odyssey for all patients and their families.
 He believes that innovation, collaboration, inclusion, integrity, and patient leadership are key.

-Eloise Aragon (she/her) is currently a Genetic Counseling student at the MGH Institute of Health Professions.
+Eloise Aragon (she/her) is a Genetic Counseling graduate student at the MGH Institute of Health Professions and part time research assistant for the UDN DMCC.
 When she is not studying or working, she enjoys trying out new baking recipes in the kitchen, going on trail runs, or working on puzzles.
 She enjoys every opportunity that allows her to serve the rare and undiagnosed communities and provide a sense of hope.
 She understands that the diagnostic odyssey and the rare disease journey can be a long road, and is very grateful to help this community at any point along the way.

-Kopika Kuhathaas (she/her) is a Genetic Counseling student at the MGH Institute of Health Professions.
+Kopika Kuhathaas (she/her) is a Genetic Counseling graduate student at the MGH Institute of Health Professions and part time research assistant for the UDN DMCC.
 Kopika is passionate about patient advocacy and improving access to genetic testing and genetic counseling, especially in medically underserved communities.
 Kopika is interested in applying her passion to improving education and awareness of rare/undiagnosed diseases.
 To Kopika, serving the rare and undiagnosed community means providing support and resources during a time of uncertainty.
 She is excited to work at the UDN Helpdesk and provide meaningful support to UDN applicants and their families.